nick-jones/globby/README.md

 PHPUnit is listed as a development dependency for this project; as such, you can simply run `./vendor/bin/phpunit` to execute the tests.

-A simple function test suite is also provided, refer to [`test/functional/`](test/functional/) for further information.
+A simple functional test suite is also provided, refer to [`test/functional/`](test/functional/) for further information.